lolaedun/meditation/README.md

 My plan is to create simple and quick options for the user to create a meditation space that suits them from selecting background image/video to selecting audio and times.

 * **Implementation**
+A media player was added to allow the user to select different audio synced with an image/video background by selecting the previous or next buttons.

+The audio and video can be paused should the user need this option.

 * **Test**